Acemad/acemad.github.io/_posts/2018-03-31-vitashell-theme-akatsuki.md

 <!--more-->

+**Update 31/08/2018** : Theme updated to accommodate the new settings entry in VitaShell 1.95.
+Enjoy !

 ![Akatsuki](https://i.imgur.com/35FdH7R.png)

 Red and black go together really well, and I had this idea for a red and black VitaShell theme for a while, then I remembered the actual evil organization wearing the same colors, so I just borrowed the cloud and name and designed the theme on top of Electron.
 That's how it was born.